The dangers of low blood sugar (hypoglycemia) — and what you can do about it

 However, in some patients with diabetes, this response to normalize glucose is impaired.
 Certain medications used to treat diabetes, such as insulin, can also prevent glucose levels from easily returning to the normal range.

-What are the warning signs and symptoms of low blood sugar?
+What are the symptoms of low blood sugar?

-Some people, particularly those with type 1 diabetes, who experience repeated episodes of hypoglycemia, may develop hypoglycemia unawareness.
+Some people, particularly those with type 1 diabetes who experience repeated episodes of hypoglycemia, may develop hypoglycemia unawareness.
 This is when you no longer experience the typical symptoms of low blood sugar and are therefore less likely to treat it.
 Hypoglycemia unawareness is dangerous and puts you at risk for developing severe symptoms like clumsiness, confusion, seizures, fainting, and even death.

 How to treat low blood sugar